SaccoPerfettoLab/MultiOmicsXplorer/README.md

 ### 2. Install required R packages

-To install all the required packages run the
+To install all the required packages run the *install_packages.R* code.
-### install_packages.R code
-you'll find it in your app directory.

 ### 3. Run the app